ridapr/Startup2024/notes.md

 test from github

 Midterm Questions
-* In the following code, what does the link element do?
+* In the following code, what does the link element do? **a class selector is a name preceded by a full stop (".") and an ID selector is a name preceded by a hash character ("#").
+The difference between an ID and a class is that an ID can be used to identify one element, whereas a class can be used to identify more than one**
 * In the following code, what does a div tag do?
 * In the following code, what is the difference between the #title and .grid selector?
 * In the following code, what is the difference between padding and margin?